apa-newsroom/austrian-neighbourhood-maps/README.md

 ## Copyright

-Copyright 2021-2022, APA – Austria Presse Agentur, and our contributors.
+Copyright 2021-2022, APA – Austria Presse Agentur.
+This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.